Skip to main content

 • Creating local and regional housing needs assessments;

-• Enacting laws and policies that encourage the development of a range of housing types or mitigate the impact of displacement; and
+• Enacting laws and policies that encourage the development of a range of housing types, including regulated affordable housing, or mitigate the impact of displacement; and

 • Creating strategic growth elements in master plans.

-The bill creates the continuously appropriated housing needs planning technical assistance fund to contain the money necessary for the division to provide this technical assistance and guidance.
-The bill requires the state treasurer to transfer $15 million from the general fund to this fund.
+The act creates the continuously appropriated housing needs planning technical assistance fund to contain the money necessary for the division to provide this technical assistance and guidance.
+The act requires the state treasurer to transfer $10.5 million from the local government severance tax fund and $4.5 million from the local government mineral impact fund to this fund.

-Further, the bill directs the division to serve as a clearing house for the benefit of local governments and regional entities in accomplishing the goals of the bill.
-The division shall report on the assistance requested and provided under the bill.
+Further, the act directs the division to serve as a clearing house for the benefit of local governments and regional entities in accomplishing the goals of the act.
+The division shall report on the assistance requested and provided under the act.

-Grant program prioritization criteria.
-On and after December 1, 2027, for any grant program conducted by the department, the Colorado energy office, the office of economic development the department of transportation, the department of natural resources, the department of public health and environment, and the department of personnel and administration that awards grants to local governments for the primary purpose of supporting land use planning or housing, the bill requires the awarding entity to prioritize awarding grants to a local government that:
+On and after December 1, 2027, for any grant program conducted by the department, the Colorado energy office, the office of economic development, the department of transportation, the department of natural resources, the department of public health and environment, or the department of personnel and administration that awards grants to local governments for the primary purpose of supporting land use planning or housing, the act requires the awarding entity to prioritize awarding grants to a local government that:

-• Is the subject of a completed and filed housing needs assessment;
+• Has completed and filed a housing needs assessment;

 • Has adopted a housing action plan that has been accepted by the department;